kaunel85/ong-bylaws/bylaws.md

 ----------------------------------------------------
 66. All members shall sign a yearly membership contract prepared by the Executive Committee at the start of the year or following initiation.

 67. Attendance at regular Chapter meetings is required.
-For procedure regarding excuses see Bylaw 19.
+For procedure regarding excuses see Section 19.

-68. Founders Day, Chapter Retreats, Initiation, and meetings with the province president are all mandatory events held within an academic year.
+68. Founders Day, Chapter Retreats, Initiation, and meetings with the Province President are all mandatory events held within an academic year.
 If a Member is unexcused from any of these events, the matter will be taken to the Executive Committee.
 To be excused from any of these events, the Member must notify the Secretary, in writing, one day in advance.
-    1. After three or more unexcused absences from chapter meetings and/or mandatory events in an academic year, the Member will be called to meet with the Executive Committee in order to discuss these absences.
+    1. After three or more unexcused absences from Chapter Meetings and/or mandatory events in an academic year, the Member will be called to meet with the Executive Committee in order to discuss these absences.

 69. All Members must attend at least 50% of all formal recruitment events per semester.
 If a Member fails to do so he will be called in front of the Executive Committee.